dhellmann/pymotw/PyMOTW/tarfile/index.rst

 :Purpose: Tar archive access.
 :Python Version: 2.3 and later

 The :mod:`tarfile` module provides read and write access to UNIX tar archives, including compressed files.
 In addition to the POSIX standards, several GNU tar extensions are supported.
 Various UNIX special file types (hard and soft links, device nodes, etc.) are also handled.

 Testing Tar Files
 =================

-The is_tarfile() function returns a boolean indicating whether or not the filename passed as an argument refers to a valid tar file.
+The :func:`is_tarfile()` function returns a boolean indicating whether or not the filename passed as an argument refers to a valid tar file.

 .. include:: tarfile_is_tarfile.py
     :literal:
     :start-after: #end_pymotw_header

-Notice that if the file does not exist, is_tarfile() raises an IOError.
+If the file does not exist, :func:`is_tarfile()` raises an :ref:`IOError <exceptions-IOError>`.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'tarfile_is_tarfile.py'))